Blendify/blender-manual/blender_docs/manual/data_system/files/media/introduction.rst

 By default only renders are displayed and saved with the render view transformations applied.
 These are the Render Result and Viewer image data-blocks, and the files saved directly to disk with the Render Animation operator.
-However when loading a render saved to an intermediate OpenEXR file, Blender cannot detect automatically that this is a render (it could be e.g. an image texture or displacement map).
+However, when loading a render saved to an intermediate OpenEXR file, Blender cannot detect automatically that this is a render (it could be e.g. an image texture or displacement map).
 We need to specify that this is a render and that we want the transformations applied,